 Chemical Vapor Deposition (CVD)

 The 'Chemical Vapor Deposition' method was developed in the 1980s and uses a lower pressure growth-environment than HTHP.
 A seed or 'substrate' is placed in the growth chamber and a combination of heat and pressure is applied while vaporized carbon plasma, combined with hydrogen is applied (deposited) to the substrate in layers.
-The vaporized carbon gases are energized using microwave energy, and the entire growth process takes several days to complete.
+The vaporized carbon gasses are energized using microwave energy, and the entire growth process takes several days to complete.

 Synthetic diamonds have grown in popularity in the past few years and will probably continue to do so.
 They are a viable option for someone who does not necessarily have the budget to buy a natural diamond.
 While the mining of diamonds works in ebbs and flows, the synthetic diamond market will continue to grow as technology advances.